 CLO will also handle the issue of resettlement due to dam work.
 Employment opportunities will be addressed through CLO and Village Focal Points nominated and their frequency depends upon manpower requirements at the site.
-Community complaints will be maintained on a register and in the complaint box.
-Community issues will be communicated as part of the routine HSE meetings held with the management.
-Actions taken against the complaints will also be maintained to show as issue close-out evidence. the progress will be part of the monthly monitoring and implementation report of the contractor to be submitted at PIC.
+Community complaints will be maintained

 Dispenser